oracle/tribuo/README.md

 maintainers of those projects.

-Individual jars are published for each Tribuo module, and it's preferred to depend only on the modules necessary for the specific project to prevent pulling in large dependencies like TensorFlow.
+Individual jars are published for each Tribuo module, and it's preferred to depend only on the modules necessary for the specific project.
+This prevents pulling in large dependencies like TensorFlow.

 ## Compiling from source

 Tribuo uses [Apache Maven](https://maven.apache.org/) v3.5 or higher to build.
-It's compatible with Java 8+, and we test on LTS versions of Java, along with the latest release.
-To build simply run `mvn clean package`.
-All Tribuo's dependencies should be on Maven Central, please file an issue for build related issues if you're having trouble (though do check if you're missing proxy settings for Maven first, as that's a common cause of build failures, and out of our control).
+Tribuo is compatible with Java 8+, and we test on LTS versions of Java along with the latest release.
+To build, simply run `mvn clean package`.
+All Tribuo's dependencies should be available on Maven Central.
+Please file an issue for build-related issues if you're having trouble (though do check if you're missing proxy settings for Maven first, as that's a common cause of build failures, and out of our control).